AERodgers/plugin_getTimeAndF0Data/README.md

 ## 5. Output table data
-The script will generate a table containing the information for each time point associated with a pitch accent in the sound file.
+The script will generate a table containing the information for each turning point associated with a pitch accent in the sound file.
 The table below explains each output parameter.

 Parameter | Domain | Explanation | Comment
 ----------|--------|-------------|--------